2017 Research Poster Showcase

 The project proposal is prepared in a fashion similar to a Hatch Project, but the project is presented by an experiment station director from one of the collaborating institutions to the regional experiment station directors for discussion and approval.
 Once approved by the regional experiment station directors association, the project is filed with USDA for approval.
 During this process, individual scientists are invited to participate in the project by the Executive Director of the regional experiment station directors.

-1. Information on Multistate Projects is available on the National Information Management and Support System (NIMSS) Web site: http://www.nimss.org.
+1. Information on Multistate Projects is available on the National Information Management and Support System (NIMSS) website.

 2. AAES faculty who are interested in participating in a Multistate Project must complete an Appendix E form on the NIMSS website.
 Involvement in any Multistate Projects must be approved by the Director of AAES.

-For more information on initiating a Multistate Project, contact the AAES Assistant Director at aaesgrant@auburn.edu, or Eric Young, Executive Director of the Southern Association of Agricultural Experiment Station Directors, North Carolina State University, at eric_young@ncsu.edu.
+For more information on initiating a multistate project, contact Gary A. Thompson, Executive Director, Southern Association of Agricultural Experiment Station Directors, University of Arkansas, at gat009@uark.edu.

 I have a project collaborating with researchers of Florida and Wisconsin.
 Do I qualify for Multistate funding?